 Turntables: What Are They?

 An arm and a platter are the two components of a turntable, which play records.
 The platter spins at 33 1/3 or 45 RPMs (revolutions per minute).
 The needle moves across the record as a result of this spinning motion.
-To pick up the signal from the record, the stylus is held by the arm, which then transmits it to the amplifier.
+The arm holds the stylus to pick up the signal from the record, which it then transmits to the amplifier.

 What are the types of turntables?